Gov. Perry Declares Himself Candidate For President

 Perry pivoted on that note to attack the Obama administration and pin blame for high unemployment and slow economic growth on the President.

 “We realize there is no taxpayer money that isn’t first earned by the sweat and toil of one of our citizens,” Perry said to loud applause from the conservative audience.

 “That’s why we reject this president’s unbridled fixation on taking more money out of wallets or pocketbooks,” he said.

 The Texas Governor hailed the Lone Star State’s relative economic stability during the recession as evidence that his particular economic philosophy should be applied at the national level.

 “We balanced our budget, not by raising our taxes, but by cutting spending,” Perry said, in reference to the recent state legislative session.
-The Texas legislature passed a two-year budget that didn’t raise taxes, but did include $15 billion in cuts to government services, including a $4 billion reduction in public education.
+Lawmakers balanced the last biennial budget by dipping into the Rainy Day Fund, the state’s savings account.
+Then they closed a multibillion-dollar gap in the upcoming two-year budget by sharply reducing government services, including a $4 billion cut to public education.

 “It can and it must be done in Washington DC,” Perry said.

 Governor Perry next heads to New Hampshire, where he will seek votes from Republican voters in that early primary state.